Navigator menu commands

 Backlash Settings command (Navigator menu)

-Use this command to open a dialog box for settings that control whether the backlash adjustment routine described just above will be run when a new map is added.
+Use this command to open a dialog box for settings that control whether the backlash adjustment routine described just above will be run when a new single-frame map is added.
 The dialog has a text box for specifying the minimum size of map for which the program should even consider running the routine.
+There is no maximum size setting, but the routine will not be run for a map taken in low magnification.
 There are three choices:

 When you use the Anchor Map function, the program will automatically adjust for backlash, if necessary, unless you have chosen option 1.
 The higher magnification item that you are anchoring will also have its position adjusted, provided that the stage is still at the same location.